 I love chocolate candy, especially I prefer chocolates produced and sold by the leading Japanese food company “Meiji (明治)”.

 When I think of chocolate products by Meiji, what comes to my mind right away is Meiji Marble Chocolate and Meiji Apollo.

 As I wrote about the former in this article before, today, I will talk about the latter Meiji Apollo.

 Meiji Apollo Strawberry Chocolate

-The product is also available in tubes, big and jumbo sizes, and rarely includes the “Lucky Star (ラッキースター)” chocolate shaped like a star.
+The product also comes in big and jumbo size tubes, and rarely contains the “Lucky Star (ラッキースター)” chocolate shaped like a star.

-Meiji Appolo has been a long time favorite strawberry chocolate of both children and adults in Japan, as it holds a good-old taste that hasn’t changed for decades.
-It has a mild, gentle cacao flavor and the taste balance between the upper strawberry chocolate and the lower milk chocolate is perfect.
+Meiji Appolo has been a long-time favorite chocolate candy of both children and adults in Japan, as it holds a good-old taste that hasn’t changed for decades.

-According to the ingredient list and nutrition facts, with 261 kcal per one bag (46g), the Japanese chocolate candy Meiji Apollo consists of sugar, vegetable fat, cacao mass, milk sugar, whole milk powder, skimmed milk powder, cocoa butter, strawberry powder, emulsifier, colors (beet red, flavonoid), and flavoring.
+Based on the ingredient list and nutrition facts label, with 261 kcal per bag (46 grams), the Meiji Apollo strawberry chocolate consists of sugar, vegetable fat, cacao mass, milk sugar, whole milk powder, skim milk powder, cocoa butter, strawberry powder, emulsifier, colors (beet red, flavonoid), and flavoring.

 If you are interested in classic Japanese candies, the Meiji Apollo strawberry chocolate is undoubtedly a must-try item.

 The taste of the two-tier chocolate is really good and reminds many Japanese people of their childhood memories.